AlexanderLJankowski/AlexanderLJankowski/README.md

-- 👋 Hi, I’m @AlecJankow
-- Code written by the one and only
+- 👋 Hello, my name is Alexander Jankowski (Alec).
+- I am an outdoorsman who knows html, css, very little java and javascript.
+- I enjoy drawing, fishing, and hunting.
+- locate my github @AlecJankow.

 <!---
 AlecJankow/AlecJankow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.